 Tweet this: #Cocreation helps @CocaCola remain relevant to #Millennials.
 More in this @VisionCritical roundup: http://ow.ly/q971q

-- Microsoft uses co-creation to create award-winning ad formats.
+- Microsoft drives customer-driven innovation to create award-winning ad formats.

 Microsoft has worked with consumers to co-create ad formats that it says will be more engaging and provide better value than current online ads.
 Speaking to Marketing Week at Cannes Lions, Microsoft VP of advertising and online, Andy Hart said: ”We’re right to put people right at the heart [of advertising].”